Monika-81/wanderlust-api/README.md

     <br>

-3. Had repeted problems with deployment to heroku: Code problem in settings.py not connecting rest_framework and later after deployment rendering a 400 Bad request message.
+3. Had repeated problems with deployment to heroku: Code problem in settings.py not connecting rest_framework and later after deployment rendering a 400 Bad request message.

     - I was missing the psycopg2 installment.Had to restructure the settings.py file.
 Adding code for ALLOWED_HOSTS to heroku and changed code for CORS_ALLOWED_ORIGIN_REGEXES.

     <br>

 4. After building the front end app, the signin/signup didn't work.
-The profile was created to the back end api but I could not progress onto the wite.
+The profile was created to the back end api but I could not progress onto the site.
 Got the message that the request was not allowed by CORS: "No-Access-Origin-Allowed".
 After trying to go through the code for many hours, trying to find fixes from StackOverflow and Slack etc I got help from tutor support:

     - It ended up being a missing "HTTPS://" in the heroku config var CLIENT_ORIGIN.